Calzone

 This post may contain affiliate links.
 Please read our disclosure policy.

-The kids call it “The Big Hot Pocket” and I try not to get offended because a Calzone is so much better than a frozen hot pocket!
-It’s all of your favorite toppings folded up in dough and baked.
+It’s all of your favorite pizza toppings folded up in dough and baked.
 Ooey melted cheese, meat and sauce wrapped up in a golden crust – so good!
+Learning how to make a calzone is a game changer and our pizza nights have a little more variety now.

-Ingredients You Will Need for Homemade Calzones
+Ingredients For Homemade Calzones

 - Pizza sauce – Use your favorite pizza sauce.
 It can be homemade or store bought.

-- Meats – We used both Canadian bacon, ham, sausage and pepperoni, but you can use salami, bacon, chicken, and more!
+- Meats – We used Canadian bacon, ham, sausage and pepperoni, but you can use salami, bacon, chicken, and more!

 - Butter – You could also use an olive oil, whichever you prefer.